Master of Science Degree Program

 Our innovative program provides a comprehensive introduction to the broad range of theoretical concepts that comprise pharmacology and toxicology, providing both historical context and state of the art technical approaches to solving pharmacological and toxicological problems.
 This goal of providing students with a career-oriented yet theoretically based education will be accomplished within the core curriculum through the combination of text and literature based lectures, complemented by laboratory instruction and journal club type seminars.

-The Master of Science Thesis option and a Master of Science Non-Thesis option are available to our students.
+The research-based master of science program and a leadership/administration master of science program are available to our students.
 All Master of Science in Pharmacology and Toxicology candidates, regardless of the option chosen, are required to have an advisor and an advisory committee.
 The advisory committee will help formulate a study program, provide counseling and evaluate student progress.
-To qualify for the Master of Science degree a student must satisfy the requirements of the School of Graduate Studies as well as the program requirements.
+To qualify for the Master of Science degree a student must satisfy the requirements of the Wright State University Graduate School as well as the program requirements.

 What is pharmacology?